When Your Water Heater Fails, It’s a Big Problem

 It’s important to keep track of how old the water heater is because as a rule, they last 8 to 12 years.
 So if yours has reached that age, it’s reasonable to suspect it’s going to fail even if it seems to be working fine so far.

-Repair vs. Replacement
+Water Heater Repair vs. Replacement

-Once you do have reason to believe that the water heater in your Westfield, IN home, is developing problems, the question becomes whether to repair or replace it.
+Once you do have reason to believe that the water heater in your Indiana home, is developing problems, the question becomes whether to repair or replace it.
 Naturally, your plumbing professional will advise you on this, but you may also find it helpful to have some general understanding of the parameters.

 As noted above, if the problem is hardened sediment, you can sometimes avoid the water heater failing by having it drained.
 It’s actually a good idea to have it serviced yearly to keep a troublesome quantity of sediment from accumulating in the first place.